Visa holders and migrants

 If you need our help about any deductions, cashback schemes or if an employer is asking for payment of any kind as a condition of a job offer, you can Contact us.

-The Pacific Australia Labour Mobility (PALM) scheme supports Australian businesses in hiring workers from 9 Pacific islands and Timor-Leste when there are not enough local workers available.
+The Pacific Australia Labour Mobility (PALM) scheme allows eligible Australian businesses to hire workers from 9 Pacific Islands and Timor-Leste when there aren’t enough local workers available.

-All employees under the PALM scheme have the same workplace rights as other employees in Australia.
-Find out more about your rights and entitlements on our Pacific Australia Labour Mobility scheme page.
+All employees under the PALM scheme and the VLMA have the same workplace entitlements and protections as other employees in Australia.
+Find out more at Pacific Australia Labour Mobility scheme and Vietnam Labour Mobility Arrangement.

 Pay and conditions